cit1zen/workers-and-resources-community-tech-tree/README.md

 ## FAQ

-There is no FAQ yet.
+* **Why the new techs have no name or description?**
+   * Currently there is no way how add custom names or descriptions to a research tree.

 ## Contact

 For bug reports or feature requests, create an issue in the [official Github repository][2].

-If you want to get in touch with the maintainers, ask some questions, please visit our Discord server by link https://discord.gg/GXp46hs.
+If you want to get in touch with the maintainerss, ask some questions, please visit our Discord server by link https://discord.gg/GXp46hs.

 ## Authors and acknowledgment